US House win by ex-combat pilot cements Republican control

 AP Political Writer

-LOS ANGELES (AP) — Rep. Mike Garcia, a former Navy fighter pilot, scored an upset U.S. House win Wednesday, handing Republicans control of the chamber and giving the GOP a rare reason to celebrate in a state dominated by Democrats that is also home to the likely future speaker, House Republican leader Kevin McCarthy.
+LOS ANGELES (AP) — Republican Rep. Mike Garcia, a former Navy fighter pilot, scored an upset U.S. House win in a strongly Democratic district Wednesday, handing the GOP control of the chamber and giving the party a rare reason to celebrate in a state dominated by Democrats.

-Garcia was elected to a third term in a Democratic-leaning district that then-Democratic presidential candidate Joe Biden carried by double digits in the 2020.
+The conservative Republican was reelected to a third term in a district that has a 12.5-point Democratic registration edge and was carried by then-presidential candidate Joe Biden by double digits in 2020.
 It was Garcia’s third consecutive victory over Democrat Christy Smith, a former legislator.

 Garcia, who flew over 30 combat missions during Operation Iraqi Freedom, is the sole GOP House member with a district anchored in heavily Democratic Los Angeles County.

 It takes 218 seats to control the House.
-With the addition of the latest California results, Republicans locked down 218 seats so far, with Democrats claiming 211.
+With the addition of the latest California results, Republicans have locked down 218 seats so far with Democrats claiming 211.

-In another key win in the state, Rep. Mike Levin beat back a tough challenge from Republican businessman Brian Maryott in a Southern California district that straddles Orange and San Diego counties.
+In another key race in the state, Democratic Rep. Mike Levin beat back a tough challenge from Republican businessman Brian Maryott in a Southern California district that straddles Orange and San Diego counties.

 Levin said he was eager to return to Washington to continue working on affordable health care, climate change and assistance for veterans.
-Biden had come to the district in the election’s closing days in hopes of giving Levin a boost.
+Biden traveled to the district in the election’s closing days in hopes of giving Levin a boost.

 But even with the wins, Republicans will remain a small minority within the state’s congressional delegation.

-Of the 52 seats — the largest delegation in Congress — GOP candidates had captured just nine districts as of Wednesday.
-Counting continued in five districts, although one was a match-up between two Democrats.
+Of the state’s 52 seats — the largest delegation in Congress — GOP candidates had captured just nine as of Wednesday.
+Counting continued in five districts, although one was a matchup between two Democrats.

 Smith, a former legislator, had argued Garcia was out of step with district voters: He was endorsed by then-President Trump in 2020, then joined House Republicans who rejected electoral votes from Arizona and Pennsylvania and opposed Trump’s impeachment after the Capitol insurrection.
 She also highlighted Garcia’s opposition to abortion rights.